ppatel08/ReactYoutubeWithRapidAPI/tube-rapid-api/README.md

-# Getting Started
+# Getting Started with React app with RAPID API

 - npm start from src folder

-# Deployment to Netlify
+## Deployment to Netlify

 - navigate to build folder
 - netlify deploy (make sure to install npm netlfiy)